mozilla/blurts-server/README.md

    docker compose --env-file .env.local up -d
    ```

+### Observability

+We use opentelemetry for manual and auto-instrumentation of app code.
+We use Sentry for error tracking and some alerting; other alerts are configured on metrics through Grafana ([Yardstick](https://yardstick.mozilla.org/)).
+Error-level logs are automatically captured and sent to Sentry.
+Trace IDs are forwarded to Sentry.
+They can be searched in [Yardstick](https://yardstick.mozilla.org/) for more detailed trace data.

+The infrastructure for viewing traces and metrics locally is automatically set up when you follow #docker-compose-setup instructions.
+It starts 4 services:

+- Otel collector (collects metrics, traces, and logs using OTLP)
+- Tempo (scrapes traces for grafana; in GCP environment we use Cloud Trace)
+- Prometheus (scrapes metrics for grafana; in GCP environment we use Google-Managed Prometheus)
+- Grafana (visualization)

+To view metrics locally, visit [Grafana](http://localhost:3000/d/monitor-dashboard/monitor?orgId=1).
+Some default dashboard panels are seeded.
+To see traces, navigate to the [Explore] pane in Grafana and select the Tempo datasource.
+Note that the data won't propagate immediately, so wait a minute if you're not seeing expected activity show up.

 ### In a different shell, set the environment to point at the emulator and run Monitor in dev mode

 ```sh